Pranav931/tutorials/README.md

 To accept a number from the user and generate then display the next consecutive 20 prime numbers

 Written in `prime_numbers.java`

+## Tutorial 8: Double letters
+To accept a string and display the number of double letter sequences that exist in the string

+Written in `double_letters.java`